byreddy1303/RepoSage/README.md

 ### The Key Design Decision

 Naive RAG splits code every N characters — cutting functions in half and separating them from their context.
-RepoSage chunks by **syntax tree** (using tree-sitter), so every chunk is a complete function, class, or method with its metadata intact (`file_path`, `start_line`, `end_line`, `language`, `parent_class`).
+RepoContext chunks by **syntax tree** (using tree-sitter), so every chunk is a complete function, class, or method with its metadata intact (`file_path`, `start_line`, `end_line`, `language`, `parent_class`).
 This makes retrieved chunks semantically meaningful.

 ---